-The Corporation recognizes loss allowances for ECL on the following financial instruments that are not measured at FVTPL:
+The Corporation recognizes loss allowances for expected credit losses (ECL) on the following financial instruments that are not measured at FVTPL:

 - Financial assets that are debt instruments; and - Loan commitments issued and financial guarantees.

 No impairment loss is recognized on equity investments.